 You may already be aware that many organizations are currently leveraging virtual desktops.
 Right now, they are becoming increasingly popular, when much of the workforce is remote.
 The fact is, the way we work is rapidly evolving.
-An increasing number of companies are adapting to these changes and cutting costs with Windows Virtual Desktop (WVD).
+An increasing number of companies are adapting to these changes and cutting costs with Azure Windows Virtual Desktop, also known as Azure WVD and WVD.

 However, remote work isn’t the only use case for this solution.
 Windows Virtual Desktops offer an easy and secure way to give your entire team secure access to the information and applications they need on their devices.
 This saves time, resources and boosts employee efficiency.

-Want to know if WVD is right for you?
-We can help you decide.
-Keep reading to find out if your organization should be using Windows Virtual Desktop.
+Want to know if Azure WVD is right for you?
+As an Azure Gold Partner, our team of Azure experts can help you decide.
+Keep reading to find out if your organization should be using Azure WVD.

 A virtual desktop is a full desktop that runs on a remote server.
 This enables you to securely access work applications and data from wherever you are and on any device.
 It expands the possibilities beyond the physical desktop screen in the office.